 An area in a video game that is host to a number of minigames where the player can win items or cash, sometimes by betting money in a casino-like area.
 Most of it will probably be optional, but winning at some of the minigames may be part of the main quest, or give access to rare or important items.
 Often comes in the guise of a casino or theme park.

 - The Legend of Zelda series.

 - The Legend of Zelda: A Link to the Past has several minigame locations, but many of them are found in or near the Village of Outcasts in the Dark World.
-The best one, however, is in the Lost Woods in the Light World, where you bet 100 rupees and max prize is 300 rupees.
-(You can quickly gain maximum rupees by locating the chest with 300 rupees; every time you enter, it will have moved one chest to the right.)
+The most profitable game is in the Light World's Lost Woods, where you bet 100 Rupees for the chance to win 300. - You can quickly gain maximum Rupees by locating the chest with 300 Rupees; every time you enter, it will have moved one chest to the right.

 - Skyward Sword has several minigame locations, but most are located in the sky somewhere.
 The place that most fits the trope, however, is Dodoh's mancannon game of chance.